st4lk/django-rest-social-auth/README.md

 I can't find such util for [django rest framework](http://www.django-rest-framework.org/).
 There are packages (for example [django-rest-auth](https://github.com/Tivix/django-rest-auth)), that take access_token, not the code.
-Also, i've used to work with awesome library [python-social-auth](https://github.com/omab/python-social-auth), so it will be nice to use it again.
+Also, i've used to work with awesome library [python-social-auth](https://github.com/omab/python-social-auth), so it will be nice to use it again (now it is split into [social-core](https://github.com/python-social-auth/social-core) and [social-app-django](https://github.com/python-social-auth/social-app-django)).
 In fact, most of the work is done by this package.
 Current util brings a little help to integrate django-rest-framework and python-social-auth.

 Quick start